DistributedScience/Distributed-Something/documentation/DS-documentation/overview.md

 # What is Distributed-Something?

-Distributed-Something is a series of scripts designed to help you run a Dockerized version of your software on [Amazon Web Services](https://aws.amazon.com/) (AWS) using AWS's file storage and computing systems.
+Distributed-Something is a series of scripts designed to help you run a Dockerized version of your software on [Amazon Web Services](https://aws.amazon.com/) (AWS) using AWS's file storage and cloud computing systems.

-* Data is stored in S3 buckets.
+Distributed-Something:
-* Software is run on "Spot Fleets" of computers (or instances) in the cloud.
+* simplifies the process of distributing and running software in the cloud.
+* decreases the cost of cloud computing by optimizing resources used.
+* makes workflows reproducible.
+* is Python based which makes it broadly accessible to novice computationalists.

 You will need to customize Distributed-Something for your particular use case.
 See [Customizing Distributed-Something](customizing_DS.md) for customization details.

+## What is Docker?

+Docker is a software platform that packages software into containers.
+In a container is the software that you want to run as well as everything needed to run it (e.g. your software source code, operating system libraries, and dependencies).

+Dockerizing a workflow has many benefits including
+* Ease of use: Dockerized software doesn't require the user to install anything themselves.
+* Reproducibility: You don't need to worry about results being affected by the version of your software or its dependencies being used as those are fixed.

 ## Why would I want to use this?